-Acquisition of knowledge and understanding of A1 through A5 is through structured exposition based on lectures, workshop and exercise classes, and private study, all of which are equally important.
+Acquisition of knowledge and understanding of A1 through A7 is through structured exposition based on lectures, tutorial classes, workshops, private study, and computer laboratory work, all of which are equally important.
 Increasing independence of learning is required as the programme progresses.